Sometimes, life gets messy. Literally.

 The #1 way to prevent mattress stains.

 Messes are sometimes inevitable—but a little bit of insurance never hurt anyone.
-To keep stains from wrecking your mattress in the future, get a mattress protector.
+To keep stains from wrecking your mattress in the future, get a top-rated mattress like Amerisleep and a mattress protector.
 These waterproof covers are designed to be placed over your mattress and under your fitted sheet, so you won’t notice it’s there.
 If a stain soaks through your sheets, all you have to do is toss the mattress protector in the wash.

 And they’re not expensive.
 Consider it an investment in helping your mattress live a long, healthy life.